Bring Me That Horizon

 Jane Eyre's integrity has inspired me throughout my life … as has Scarlett O'Hara's feistiness and Melanie Hamilton's goodness and Elizabeth Bennett's prejudice and Kira Argounova's loyalty.

 The poetry of Emily Dickinson and Edna St. Vincent Millay and Elizabeth Barrett Browning and James Dickey and Theodore Roethke and W.H.
-Auden -- to name but a few -- has shaped my sensibilities in more ways than I could ever express.
+Auden -- to name but a scant few -- has shaped my sensibilities in more ways than I could ever express.

 When children -- and adults -- watch television, they become complacent.